 Mexican families will often make a large batch which can be chilled and reheated so that it can make several meals.
 But it is usually a late night (after work or drinking) or Sunday afternoon food in Mexico.

 Some swear it is the perfect hangover cure.
-There are some menudo restaurants that actually open at midnight and serve menudo until noon.
+There are some menudo restaurants, particularly in Colima on the west coast, actually open at midnight and serve menudo until noon.

 Sopa De Lima

 Commonly found in the Yucatan peninsula, this soup is made with lime, avocado, crunchy corn tortillas and chicken.
 Sopa de lima is a tasty meal which gets a great zing from the limes in the recipe.

 Another great dish from Oaxaca, chapulines are a type of fried grasshopper.